rizentium/randomuser-react/README.md

-# Getting Started with Create React App
+# Random User with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can access [this link](https://ajaib-sigma.vercel.app/) to see the result.

 ## Available Scripts